Skip to content

 Initial attacks

-Some basic strokes are:
+Some basic strikes are:

 The grips below are examples of this.